BellingLauren/Team_7_Project_3/README_Itinera.md

 - Responses are tailored for user engagement and guidance.

 Fine tuning for the chatbot is located within the 'whisper_travel_fintune.py' file:
+The file would need to be configured further to automatically tune it.
 ---

 ## 📌 Future Enhancements